mulasik/wta/README.md

 ## Processing Pipeline

 The central building block of the tool is TPSF.
-It is a data structure for storing the text version together with further details.
+It is a data structure for storing the text version together with further details retrieved from the processed keystroke logging data.

 Generating a TPSF comprises the following steps:
 * First the input file is parsed and the keystroke logging data is processed to capture all details on the particular text version.